Nana-Akua/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 The next steps are to create a CodeQL database that you can use for analysis.

-CodeQL uses the MSBuild compiler to process the C++ code to prepare it to be analyzed.
+A command line environment that is used for building driver source code, such as the [Enterprise Windows Driver Kit (EWDK)](../develop/using-the-enterprise-wdk.md), must be used to navigate to the CodeQL tools folder where the repository was cloned.
+If you are building the driver using Visual Studio, you can configure the CodeQL queries to run as a post build event as discussed in [Visual Studio Post-Build Event](#visual-studio-post-build-event) in this topic.

 > [!NOTE]
 > CodeQL does not require MSBuild or Visual Studio to be used.
 See [supported languges and frameworks](https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/) for a list of which compilers are supported.

-Create a directory to keep CodeQL databases (the databases folder).
+1. Create a directory to keep CodeQL databases (the databases folder).
 This example will use *C:\codeql-home\databases*

 ```console
 mkdir C:\codeql-home\databases
 ```

-In general, the command used to create a CodeQL database will look like the following:
+2. Create a CodeQL database with the following CodeQL database create command from below:

 ```console
 codeql database create -l=[cpp/csharp/python/java/javascript/go/xml] -s=<path to source code> -c=<command to build> <database folder>\<project name> -j 0